 Broad spectrum CBD retains several of the different cannabinoids, such as CBN and CBG.
 And because broad spectrum also uses additional terpenes and flavonoids, it can generate the entourage effect without THC.

 From a straightforward perspective, you could think of broad spectrum CBD as a combination of CBD isolate and full spectrum CBD.
-It uses compounds from the whole hemp plant minus the THC, so it also won’t cause any false positive drug readings.
+It uses compounds from the whole hemp plant minus the THC, so it's also less likely to cause any false positive drug readings.

-Without THC content, broad spectrum CBD is particularly useful for people who want the benefits of full spectrum CBD without worrying about random drug tests or THC accumulating within their system from daily use.
+Without THC content, broad spectrum CBD is particularly useful for people who want the benefits of full spectrum CBD with fewer worries about random drug tests or THC accumulating within their system from daily use.

 Why Should I Use Broad Spectrum CBD?